George Morrow (computers)

-George Morrow (January 30, 1934 – May 7, 2003) was part of the early microcomputer industry in the United States.
+George C. Morrow (January 30, 1934 – May 7, 2003) was an American computer designer and computer company executive, remembered as being part of the early microcomputer industry in the United States.
 Morrow promoted and improved the S-100 bus used in many early microcomputers.
 Called "one of the microcomputer industry's iconoclasts" by Richard Dalton in the Whole Earth Software Catalog, Morrow ran his own computer business, Thinker Toys, Inc., later Morrow Designs.
 He was also a member of the Homebrew Computer Club.

 Early life and education

 Born in Detroit in 1934, Morrow was a high school dropout.
 At the age of 28, he decided to return to school, receiving a bachelor's degree in physics from Stanford University, followed by a master's degree in mathematics from the University of Oklahoma.
 He sought a PhD in mathematics from UC Berkeley, but while there became fascinated by computers and began working as a programmer in the computer lab there.
 Meanwhile, the Altair 8800 made its debut in 1975, and Morrow began attending meetings of the Homebrew Computer Club.